dapr/docs/daprdocs/content/en/concepts/components-concept.md

 You can get a list of current components available in the hosting environment using the `dapr components` CLI command.

 {{% alert title="Note" color="primary" %}}
-For any component that returns data to the app, it is recommended to set the memory capacity of the Dapr process/container accordingly to avoid potential OOM panics.
+For any component that returns data to the app, it is recommended to set the memory capacity of the Dapr sidecar accordingly (process or container) to avoid potential OOM panics.
 For example in Docker use the `--memory` option.
 For Kubernetes, use the `dapr.io/sidecar-memory-limit` annotation.
 For processes this depends on the OS and/or process orchestration tools.*
 {{% /alert %}}

 ## Component specification